julyskies/gohelpers/README.md

   This helper function returns a boolean value if array of `string` values contains a specified `string` value.

+- `MakeTimestamp() int64`

+  This helper function returns a UNIX timestamp.

 - `ObjectValues(object interface{}) []string`

   This helper function returns an array of values as strings.
 These values are taken from the provided  `struct`.
 Behaviour is similar to the `Object.values()` from JS.